 Unruly or unsafe behavior that endangers people or animals, disrupts other guests’ ability to enjoy their visit, or interferes with business operations will not be tolerated and can result in ejection without a refund.

 The Vancouver Aquarium reserves the right to deny entry and eject any individual without liability from the aquarium and aquarium property.

 When deemed necessary, all bags, backpacks, and packages may be inspected prior to entering the Aquarium.
 The Vancouver Aquarium retains the right at all times to refuse admissions or request visitors to leave if they are in violation of our policies

 If at any time during your visit you are made to feel uncomfortable, unwelcome or unsafe, please report your concern to an Aquarium staff or volunteer.

 As per the Park Board Smoking Regulation by-law, smoking (including e-cigarettes) is prohibited anywhere on Aquarium property, including outdoor areas.
 This by-law prohibits smoking and the use of e-cigarettes in all Vancouver parks including Stanley Park, beaches, seawalls, trails and public golf courses.

 We hope you enjoy taking and sharing images of the many amazing animals that live at the Vancouver Aquarium.
 Please note that any images you take are for your personal use only, and cannot be used for commercial purposes without written consent from the Vancouver Aquarium.
 For the health and safety of our animals, photo extension poles (selfie sticks) as well as all electronic devices may not be used to cross into the exhibits.
 Thank you for your consideration.

-All of our shows and activities are offered rain or shine.
 We recommend that you dress in layers and plan for rain as all of our marine mammal habitats are located outdoors.

 In addition, the following items are not permitted inside the aquarium: